 We investigate two output conventions that are not so easily seen to be convertible to the original convention.
-The first convention is existence-based, in which there are only 1-voters, whose presence or absence indicates a configuration-wide output of 1 or 0, respectively.
-It is not obvious how to convert such an existential CRN into a consensus-based CRN, since this appears to require producing 0-voters if and only if 1-voters are absent.
-The second convention is democracy-based, in which there are 0- and 1-voters, but the output of a configuration is given by the majority vote rather than being defined only with consensus.
-Intuitively, the difficulty in converting such a democratic CRN into a consensus-based CRN is that, although the democratic CRN may stabilize on a majority of, for example, 1-voters over 0-voters, the exact numerical gap between them may never stabilize.
-A straightforward attempt to convert a democratic CRN into a consensus CRN results in a CRN that changes the output every time a new 0-or 1-voter appears.
-For instance, suppose we use the previously described CRN for computing whether $x_1 > x_0$ , where $x_1$ and $x_0$ respectively represent the count of 1- and 0-voters.
-If the original democratic CRN repeatedly increments $x_0$ and then $x_1$ , the resulting CRN flips between Y and N indefinitely-thus never stabilizing in the consensus model - even if $x_1 > x_0$ remains true indefinitely.
+The first convention is the asymmetric model, in which there are only 1-voters, whose presence or absence indicates a configuration-wide output of 1 or 0, respectively.
+It is not obvious how to convert an asymmetric CRN into a symmetric CRN, since this appears to require producing 0-voters if and only if 1-voters are absent.
+The second convention is the democratic model, in which there are 0- and 1-voters, but the output of a configuration is given by the majority vote rather than being defined only with consensus.
+Intuitively, the difficulty in converting a democratic CRN into a symmetric consensus CRN is that, although the democratic CRN may stabilize on a majority of, for example, 1-voters over 0-voters, the exact numerical gap between them may never stabilize.
+A straightforward attempt to convert a democratic CRN into a consensus CRN results in a CRN that changes the output every time a new 0- or 1-voter appears.
+For instance, suppose we use the previously described CRN for computing whether $x_1 > x_0$, where x_1 and x_0 respectively represent the count of 1- and 0-voters.
+If the original democratic CRN repeatedly increments x_0 and then x_1 , the resulting CRN flips between Y and N indefinitely - thus never stabilizing in the consensus model - even if $x_1 > x_0$ remains true indefinitely.

 We show that these conventions have equivalent power as the original definition.
-Our techniques further establish that the class of predicates computable by CRNs is robust to two additional relaxations of the classical notion of stable computation [4]: (1) a correct output configuration need not be reachable from every reachable configuration, only the initial configuration, and (2) the set of output configurations need not be "stable" (i.e., closed under application of reactions), so long as each initial configuration can reach only a correct output.
+Our techniques further establish that the class of predicates computable by CRNs is robust to two additional relaxations of the classical notion of stable computation [3]: (1) a correct output configuration need not be reachable from every reachable configuration, only the initial configuration, and (2) the set of output configurations need not be "stable" (i.e., closed under application of reactions), so long as each initial configuration can reach only a correct output.

 After defining existing notions of computation by CRNs in Section 2, we introduce in Section 3 a very general computational model for CRNs, called a generalized chemical reaction decider (gen-CRD).
-Its definition is directly inspired by a recent powerful result from Petri net theory [17, 18], restated here as Theorem 3.3.
-Using this result we show that under mild conditions, gen-CRDs decide only probability 0.
-See [13] for an in-depth discussion of how these notions can diverge when the set of configurations reachable from an initial configuration is infinite.

-semilinear sets.
-We then show that the original consensus-based model, the existence-based model, and the democracy-based model all fit into this framework, establishing their common expressivity.
+Its definition is directly inspired by a recent powerful result from Petri net theory [15], restated here as Theorem 3.2.
+Using this result we show that under mild conditions, gen-CRDs decide only semilinear sets.
+We then show that the original symmetric consensus model, the asymmetric consensus model, and the symmetric majority model all fit into this framework, establishing their common expressivity.